mawadhi/BIMRAI/README.md

 - NVIDIA GPU + 11 GB VRAM or more
 - envTensorflow: tensorflow 1.13.1, cudnn 7.6.5, cudatoolkit 10.0.130
 - envPyTorch: pytorch 1.1.0, cudatoolkit 9.0

+# Creating the Dataset
+Files used for creating the parametric-BIM training dataset can be found [here](https://github.com/mawadhi/BIMrAI/tree/main/bimgene).
+These include the generated FBX files from BIMGenE and HDRI images used for rendering.
+Preparing images and formatting the training data depends on the ANN model.
+There are example training datasets that can be followed.
+For GAN the example is found [here](https://github.com/mawadhi/BIMrAI/tree/main/tensorflow/example_training_dataset) (for Tensorflow) and [here](https://github.com/mawadhi/BIMrAI/tree/main/pytorch/datasets/example_training_dataset) (for PyTorch).
+For conventional semantic-segmentation CNNs the example is found [here](https://github.com/mawadhi/BIMrAI/tree/main/segment/example_training_dataset).